Zerologon: Elevating to domain admin

 It is possible for the attacker to impersonate not just any user on the domain, but the domain controller itself.
 Once logged in, the attacker can retrieve hashed credentials from the DC, enabling a Pass the hash attack and ultimately elevating to the domain administrator.

 Mitigation

 Microsoft addressed the Zerologon vulnerability through two security updates, a less strict one in August 2020, and a later one in February 2021 that enforces signing and encryption for MS-NRPC calls by default, with the ability to allow certain devices to handle legacy support.

 Response and impact

-In 2020, Zerologon started to be used by sophisticated cyberespionage campaigns of threat groups such as Red Apollo in global attacks against the automotive, engineering and pharmaceutical industry.
+In 2020, Zerologon started to be used by sophisticated cyberespionage campaigns of threat groups such as Red Apollo in global attacks against the automotive, engineering and pharmaceutical industries.
 Zerologon was also used to hack the Municipal wireless network of Austin, Texas.

 Unusually, Zerologon was the subject of an emergency directive from the United States Cybersecurity and Infrastructure Security Agency.